Ernest Witty

-Ernest Witty Cotton was an Anglo-Spanish footballer, tennis player and businessman.
+Ernest Francis Cotton Witty (31 August 1880 - 1969) was an Anglo-Spanish footballer, tennis player and businessman.
 In 1899 Witty, a Spanish national tennis champion, became a founding member of the Real Club de Tenis Barcelona and in the early 1900s he played football for FC Barcelona.
 He was also a successful trader and his family company, the Witty Group, continues to operate today.
 He was the younger brother of Arthur Witty.

 Early years

 Witty was the son of Frederick Witty, a British entrepreneur, who settled in Barcelona.
 Frederick, who belonged to a Yorkshire family, initially intended to emigrate to Argentina but was persuaded to go to Spain by friends.
 In 1873 he founded his own shipping agency under the name of F. Witty, subsequently establishing business links between Spain and the United Kingdom.
 Ernest and his brother Arthur were educated at Merchant Taylors' School in Merseyside, where sport was regarded as a major part of a young man's development.
 On their return to Barcelona the two brothers joined their father's company which now became known as Witty Sociedad Anonima, Witty S.A.